signalfx/signalfx-agent/docs/faq.md

 ## What if I am currently using the old collectd agent?

 The Smart Agent comes with all of its dependencies bundled, so you will not need a prior collectd installation.
-If you are using the old collectd agent, you should uninstall it first before installing the Smart Agent.  **Make sure the old collectd instance does not run alongside the new agent, or you might send duplicate datapoints and use unnecessary DPM (datapoints per minute).**
+If you are currently using the old collectd agent, you should uninstall it first before installing the Smart Agent.
+**To minimize the load on your host, make sure the old collectd instance does not run alongside the new agent.
+Running both will use unnecessary resources.**

 If you have your own homegrown collectd plugins, you can still use these with the Smart Agent by using the [collectd/custom](./monitors/collectd-custom.md)